o-ran-sc/ric-plt-lib-rmr/docs/rmr_mt_rcv.3.rst

 RMR_ERR_NOTSUPP

-  The multi-threaded option was not enabled when RMr was initialised.
+  The multi-threaded option was not enabled when RMR was initialised.
 See the man page for *rmr_init()* for details.